morganestes/morganestes/README.md

 When I'm not writing code, I spend time with my family or on my ham radio ([W3PHP](https://www.qrz.com/db/W3PHP) is my call sign cuz I'm nerdy like that).

-- 🔭 I’m currently working on multiple WordPress products for [LOCALiQ](https://localiq.com).
+- 🔭 I'm currently working on WordPress products and internal tools for [LocaliQ](https://localiq.com).
-- 🌱 I’m currently learning React.
 - 💬 Ask me about [WordPress](https://make.wordpress.org) and I'll try to help.
 - 📫 How to reach me: [morganestes.com](https://morganestes.com/)
 - 😄 Pronouns: he/him